 Averages and ranges can be found here.
 For a multiple cousin relationship predictor, click here.
 For original, unweighted relationship probabilities, click here.
 You might want to use the unweighted predictor if you believe you know how a match fits into your family tree.
 You would want to stay on the current page if you don't know who your match is.
-Population weights give a significant advantage to more distant cousins because a person likely has about 5x as many 2nd cousins as 1st cousins a perhaps almost 80,000x as many 8th cousins.
+Population weights give a significant advantage to more distant cousins because a person likely has about 5x as many 2nd cousins as 1st cousins and perhaps almost 80,000x as many 8th cousins.
+That makes it much more likely that a distant cousins pops up on your match list than a close one.

 1C1R = 1st cousin, once removed; cM = centiMorgan, HIR = half-identical regions; IBD = identical by descent (HIR + FIR).